BetweenBooks/BetweenBooks.github.io/reviews/2020/capital-and-ideology-thomas-piketty-2020.md

 > "Hurried readers might be tempted to turn directly to the final chapter and
 > conclusion.
 Although I cannot stop them, I warn that they may find it
-> difficult to follow without at least glancing at Pasrts One through Four
+> difficult to follow without at least glancing at Parts One through Four
 > ..."

 Having now completed the book, I probably agree that maybe all the details are